DiUS/pact_broker-docker/README.md

-This image will soon be deprecated, as a smaller and sexier one has now been built in the [Pact Foundation](https://github.com/pact-foundation/pact-broker-docker) organization.
+A smaller and sexier Docker image has now been built in the [Pact Foundation](https://github.com/pact-foundation/pact-broker-docker) organization.
 The new image can be run without root permissions, and is only 98MB compressed!
-All environment variable configurations are the same, so you should just be able to switch from `dius/pact-broker` to `pactfoundation/pact-broker` and run with it.
+All environment variable configurations are the same, so you should just be able to switch from `dius/pact-broker` to `pactfoundation/pact-broker` and run with it - note that the default port has changed from 80 to 9292 though.
 Let us know how you go on the #pact-broker channel of our [Pact Foundation Slack](https://slack.pact.io).

 Dockerised Pact Broker [![Build Status](https://travis-ci.org/DiUS/pact_broker-docker.svg)](https://travis-ci.org/DiUS/pact_broker-docker)
 ==================

-This repository deploys [Pact Broker](https://github.com/pact-foundation/pact_broker) using lightweight containers using Docker.
+This repository contains a Dockerized [Pact Broker](https://github.com/pact-foundation/pact_broker).
 You can pull the dius/pact-broker image from [Dockerhub](https://hub.docker.com/r/dius/pact-broker/).

+## In a hurry?

+If you want to try out a Pact Broker that can be accessed by all your teams, without having to fill in requisition forms and wait for 3 months, you can get a free trial at <a href="https:/pactflow.io/?utm_source=github&utm_campaign=dius_pact_broker_docker"/>pactflow.io</a>.
+Built by a group of core Pact maintainers, Pactflow is a fork of the OSS Pact Broker with extra goodies like an improved UI, field level verification results and federated login.
+It's also fully supported, and that means when something goes wrong, *someone else* gets woken up in the middle of the afternoon to fix it...

 ## Prerequisites